Joint effort offers one-stop shop for summer youth programs

 The “Youth Summer Sign-Up Day” is planned from 3:30 to 5:30 p.m.
 April 11 at the North Platte Recreation Center, 1300 McDonald Road.
 Parents will be able to peruse upcoming offerings for children at this first-time event.

-Terri Burchell, executive director for North Platte Public Schools Foundation, said the idea came about from a conversation with Jeff Smeltzer, business and community education coordinator at North Platte Community College.
+Terri Burchell, executive director of the North Platte Public Schools Foundation, said the idea came about from a conversation with Jeff Smeltzer, business and community education coordinator at North Platte Community College.

 “It was something that Jeff mentioned they did up in Ogallala just trying to make it convenient for parents to be able to sign up their kids,” Burchell said.
 “If we can create more awareness of the things kids could be doing throughout the summer and get them signed up early that would expand their fun summer activities.”